 Only students who reported "Other" race/ethnicity at 57% (cohort of twenty-one) exceeded the target of 55%.
 White students graduated at 53% (cohort of 229), and Native Hawaiian/Other Pacific Islander students graduated at 50% with a cohort of two.
 The graduation rates for African American students in the 2018 cohort was 22% (cohort of eighteen), which doubled the 2017 rate, and Asian students (cohort of three) graduated at 33%.
 The Office for Student Diversity and Belonging supports students of all identities and provides educational programming focused on inclusion and belonging.
 The Council for Inclusive Excellence (CIE) was launched in Spring 2024 as an effort to increase the success rates of students from minority racial and/or ethnic backgrounds.
 The CIE includes representatives from various functional areas and programs within the University community.
 (More information on the CIE is included on page seven of this document under the "Retention Initiative" heading.)
-The University also offers grants/financial assistance to help foster a diverse student body.

-Six-Year Graduation Rate 2022 16 Cohort) 2023 17 Cohort) 2024 (Fall 2018 Cohort)
+Six-Year Graduation Rate 2022 (Fall 2016 Cohort) 2023 17 Cohort) 2024 (Fall 2018 Cohort)

-Disaggregated by Gender # Graduation Students Rate S # Students Graduation Rate # Students Graduation Rate
+Disaggregated by Gender # Graduation Students Rate # Students Graduation Rate # Students Graduation Rate

 Male 123 41% 108 47% 95 39%

 Female 172 58% 198 58% 195 55%

 Other 0 N/A 0 N/A 0 N/A